Nawazuddin Siddiqui

+He has also starred in two Emmy-nominated series, Sacred Games (2018–2019) and the British McMafia (2018).

 Early life

 Siddiqui was born on 19 May 1974 in Budhana, a small town in Muzaffarnagar district, Uttar Pradesh, India, into a zamindari Muslim family of Lambardars.
 He is the eldest of eight siblings.
 He spent most of his youth in Uttarakhand.

-He graduated with a Bachelor of Science in chemistry from Gurukul Kangri Vishwavidyalaya, Haridwar.
+He graduated with a Bachelor of Science in chemistry from Gurukul Kangri University in Haridwar.
 Following this, he worked as a chemist in Vadodara for a year, before leaving for Delhi in search of a new job.
 Once in Delhi, he was instantly drawn to acting after watching a play.
 In pursuit of securing admission to the National School of Drama (NSD) in New Delhi, he acted in over ten plays with a group of friends, including one in Dehradun, to fulfill one of the criteria for admission.

-He is an alumnus of the National School of Drama.
-Siddiqui's feature film debut was alongside director Prashant Bhargava in Patang (2012).
-He gained international recognition for his work in Black Friday (2007), Kahaani (2011), the 2012 Gangs of Wasseypur duology, and Raman Raghav 2.0 (2016).
-The actor has won several awards, including a National Film Award, an IIFA Award, and two Filmfare Awards, as well as a nomination for an International Emmy.
-He has starred in two Emmy-nominated series, Sacred Games (2019) and the British McMafia.